American bison: Behavior and ecology

 Bison are migratory and herd migrations can be directional as well as altitudinal in some areas.
 Bison have usual daily movements between foraging sites during the summer.
 In the Hayden Valley, Wyoming, bison have been recorded traveling, on average, 2 mi per day.
 The summer ranges of bison appear to be influenced by seasonal vegetation changes, interspersion and size of foraging sites, the rut, and the number of biting insects.
 The size of preserve and availability of water may also be a factor.
-Bison are largely grazers, eating primarily grasses and sedges, but when food is scarce, they will eat vegetation such as sagebrush.
+Bison are largely grazers, eating primarily grasses and sedges, turning to sagebrush and other non-graminoids in times of hardship.
 On shortgrass pasture, bison predominately consume warm-season grasses.
 On mixed prairie, cool-season grasses, including some sedges, apparently compose 79–96% of their diet.
 In montane and northern areas, sedges are selected throughout the year.
 Bison also drink water or consume snow on a daily basis.